crcn/aerial/README.md

 #### Features

+Aerial comes with a bunch of features that enables you to run web application code

 - Ability to target any browser rendering engine
 - DOM diffing so that client-side editing doesn't get interrupted